DrTomasAragon/obsidian/README.md

 3. Outgoing links
 4. Tags
 5. Outline for opened note
-6. Calendar (selected)
+6. Calendar*
 7. Collapse
 8. Toggle between Reading and Editing modes
 9. Dropdown menu for opened note
+To create a date-based note for a date other than to today, then select a date from the Calendar.
 ### Daily notes options
 We are using the Daily notes function to create date-based notes in the "Talks" folder.
 To accomplish this, set the "New file location" field to the "Talks" folder.

 ![](./images/daily-notes-options_copy.png)

 Set the "Template file location" field to "templates/Talks" path.
-In other words, the `Talks.md` file is located in the `templates` folder.
+In other words, this means the `Talks.md` template file is located in the `templates` folder.
+## Final thoughts
+In this tutorial I took advantage of Obsidian's Daily Note function to plan and manage speaking engagements ("Talks").